Heracleum mantegazzianum: Migration across Europe

-Heracleum mantegazzianum was first described in scientific literature in 1895, but by that time more than a dozen European countries had already imported the plant as an "ornamental curiosity".
-The introduction of H. mantegazzianum was first recorded in Great Britain in 1817 when it was put on the seed list at the Kew Botanic Gardens in London.
+Heracleum mantegazzianum was first described in scientific literature in 1895, but by that time, the plant had been imported as an 'ornamental curiosity' by more than a dozen European countries.
+The first recorded introduction of H. mantegazzianum was first recorded in Great Britain in 1817, when it appeared on the seed list at the Kew Botanic Gardens in London.
 The first natural population was recorded in 1828, growing wild at Shelford in Cambridgeshire.

-The spread of H. mantegazzianum throughout Europe continued unabated until the middle of the 20th century, at which time the dangers of giant hogweed had become more widely known.
-Despite the warnings, however, the plant continued to be used by gardeners, beekeepers, and farmers (for cattle fodder) for another 50 years.
+The spread of H. mantegazzianum throughout Europe continued unabated until the mid-20th century, by which time the dangers posed by giant hogweed had become better known.
+Despite these warnings, however, the plant continued to be used by gardeners, beekeepers, and farmers (for cattle fodder) for another 50 years.
 Heracleum mantegazzianum was finally delisted by the Royal Horticultural Society of Great Britain in 2002.

 Introduction to North America

-During the 20th century, giant hogweed was transported to the US and Canada for display in arboreta and Victorian gardens.
-The earliest recorded planting in North America was in 1917, in gardens near Highland Park in the city of Rochester, New York.
+During the 20th century, giant hogweed was brought to the US and Canada to be displayed in arboretums and Victorian gardens.
+The earliest recorded instance of its planting in North America was in 1917 in gardens near Highland Park in the city of Rochester, New York.

-By 1950, giant hogweed had appeared in southern Ontario, and within a quarter-century the plant was firmly established in Ontario.
-It was first collected from Nova Scotia in 1980 and Quebec in 1990.
-Giant hogweed was still available for sale in Canadian nurseries as late as 2005.
+Giant hogweed first appeared in southern Ontario by 1950, and within a quarter of a century the plant had become firmly established there.
+The first collections were made in Nova Scotia in 1980 and in Quebec in 1990.
+Giant hogweed remained on sale in Canadian nurseries until 2005.

-On the west coast of North America, H. mantegazzianum appeared in Oregon, Washington, and southwestern Canada, but it is not clear how the species found its way into this region.
-The first reports of giant hogweed in British Columbia were published in the 1930s.
+On the west coast of North America, H. mantegazzianum appeared in Oregon, Washington, and southwestern Canada, but it is unclear how the species arrived in this region.
+The first reports of giant hogweed in British Columbia date back to the 1930s.